typst/hayagriva/file-format.md

 - `founder`.
 Founded the publication.
 - `collaborator`.
 Collaborated on the cited item.
 - `organizer`.
 Organized the creation of the cited item.
-- `cast-.ember`, Performed in the cited item.
+- `cast-member`.
+Performed in the cited item.
 - `composer`.
 Composed all or parts of the cited item's musical/audible components.
 - `producer`.
 Produced the cited item.
-- `executive-.roducer`, Lead Producer for the cited item.
+- `executive-producer`.
+Lead Producer for the cited item.
 - `writer`.
 Did the writing for the cited item.
 - `cinematography`.
 Shot film/video for the cited item.
 - `director`.
 Directed the cited item.